dkandalov/live-plugin/README.md

  Even if you don't use it, it might be a good place to look up bits of IntelliJ API.
  - it helps to have [JetGroovy](http://plugins.jetbrains.com/plugin/1524?pr=idea) plugin installed (available only for IntelliJ IDEA).
- - you can get auto-completion in plugins code by adding IDEA and LivePlugin jars to project (in "Settings" drop-down at the top of "Plugins" tool window).
+ - you can get auto-completion in plugins code by adding IDEA and LivePlugin jars to project (in ``Settings`` drop-down at the top of ``Plugins`` tool window).
    This is a bit of a hack, but seems much easier than setting up a new project for every tiny experiment.
  - get [IntelliJ source code](https://github.com/JetBrains/intellij-community), find out how your favorite feature is implemented, steal the code and adapt it for your needs
- - if your plugins are stable enough, you can enable "Settings -> Run All Live Plugins on IDE Startup" option.
+ - if your plugins are stable enough, you can enable ``Settings -> Run All Live Plugins on IDE Startup`` option.
- If some of them are not meant to be executed at startup, add "if (isIdeStartup) return" statement at the top.
+ If some of them are not meant to be executed at startup, add ``if (isIdeStartup) return`` statement at the top.
  - when plugin seems to be big enough, you can create a separate project for it but still use live plugin for loading.
  Or you can use liveplugin with existing plugins, the only thing is to make it reloadable.
  See [liveplugin as an entry point for standard plugins](https://github.com/dkandalov/live-plugin/wiki/Liveplugin-as-an-entry-point-for-standard-plugins).